tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/EMR 开发指南/Druid 开发指南/Druid 简介_intl_en.md

 Currently, EMR Druid supports the following features:

-- Easy integration with EMR Hadoop cluster.
+- Easy integration with EMR Hadoop cluster
-- Easy and quick elastic scalability.
+- Easy and quick elastic scalability
-- HA.
+- HA
-- Using COS as deep storage.
+- Using COS as deep storage
-- Using COS file as data source for batch indexing.
+- Using COS file as data source for batch indexing
-- Metadata storage in TencentDB.
+- Metadata storage in TencentDB
-- Integration with tools such as Superset.
+- Integration with tools such as Superset
-- Various monitoring metrics and alarm rules.
+- Various monitoring metrics and alarm rules
-- Failover.
+- Failover
-- High security.
+- High security